A drawing of a girl with her name Serena Bialkin at the top and characteristics written around her

 It is often helpful to show students a completed identity chart before they create one of their own.

-Alternatively, you could begin this activity by having students create identity charts for themselves.
 If you plan to have them share their identity charts with a partner or in groups, it is important that they know in advance.
 Any students who don't feel comfortable sharing their identity charts can elaborate on one or two facets of their identity but keep their charts private.
-After discussing their charts, students can create a list of the categories they have used to describe themselves and then apply this same list of categories as a guide when creating identity charts for other people or groups.

 First, ask students to write the name of the character, figure, group, or nation in the center of a piece of paper.
 Then students can look through text(s) for evidence that helps them answer the question, “Who is this person/group?”
 Encourage students to include quotations from the text(s) on their identity charts, as well as their own interpretations of the character or figure based on their reading.
-Students can complete identity charts individually or in small groups.
-Alternatively, students could contribute ideas to a class version of an identity chart that you keep on the classroom wall.

 Reviewing and revising identity charts throughout a unit is one way to help students keep track of their learning.